Nyuserre Ini: Sun Temple

 The temple was entered from the eastern side following a long causeway which departed from a valley temple located closer to the Nile.
 This temple mostly served as a gateway to the upper temple and housed a pillared portico of mudbrick encased in yellow limestone.
 The upper temple comprised a large rectangular courtyard entered via five granite doorways located on its eastern side.
 An altar was located in the center of the courtyard, which can still be seen today.
 It was constructed from five large blocks of alabaster, one shaped like the hieroglyph for Ra and the others shaped like the glyph for hotep.
 They were arranged so as to read Ra Hotep, that is "May Ra be satisfied", from the four cardinal points.
 The sign for Hotep also means "offering" or "offering table" in Ancient Egyptian, so that the altar was literally an offering table to Ra.

 At the western end of the rectangular court was a giant obelisk, a symbol of the sun god Ra.
 It was built on a pedestal with sloping sides and a square top, like a truncated pyramid, which was 20 m high and was constructed of limestone and red granite around the base.
 The obelisk topping it was another 36 m high, built entirely of limestone.

 The temple was adorned with numerous fine reliefs depicting Nyuserre's Sed festival as well as a "chapel of seasons" attached to the obelisk pedestal, decorated with representations of human activities throughout the seasons.

+In December 2025, Italian archaeologists announced the discovery of more than 50 percent of Nyuserre Ini's long lost sun temple's building complex reportedly "1,000 square metres [in size], distinguished by a unique architectural plan that places it among the most significant valley temples in the ancient Memphis region."
+According to Massimiliano Nuzzolo of the University of Turin: